Reports have resurfaced that a bridge from Scotland to Northern Ireland is being considered by the UK government.

-According to the Channel 4 report, the prime minister wants to know "the risks around the project" - including "WW2 munitions in the Irish Sea".
+According to a Channel 4 report last year, the prime minister wanted to know "the risks around the project" - including "WW2 munitions in the Irish Sea".

 This is nothing new as concerns have long been expressed about the area known as Beaufort's Dyke - a deep submarine trench where it has been estimated more than one million tonnes of weapons have been jettisoned.

-Between logistics and costs, some have dismissed the scheme is unlikely to ever happen.
+Between logistics and costs, some have dismissed the scheme as unlikely to ever happen.